cordenbrock/musica-universalis/work-log.md

 3/9 (3:00pm) -- Trying to draw constellation lines

 3/9 (5:00pm) -- Deliberating whether to momentarily put aside the canvas constellation feature...

+3/9-10 (Late) -- Finally got some interesting constellation lines

+3/10 (9:00am) -- Customized/styled lines and canvas element, fixed some typos, feature is minimally functional

+3/10 (10:00am) -- Considering either redux or refactoring component tree to allow for user configurables

+3/10 (1:00pm) -- Experimented with putting in sliders for user input configs